davsclaus/fabric8-hello/README.md

 Two microservices using Spring Boot and WildFly Swarm with Camel running in kubernetes using fabric8 tooling

-There are two Maven projects:
+There are three Maven projects:

 * client - Spring Boot application with Camel that triggers every 2nd second to call the hello service and log the response.
+* client-hystrix - A client that uses Hystrix as circuit breaker EIP when call the hello service.
+This version uses currently a SNAPSHOT version of Apache Camel as it Camel 2.18.0 has not yet been released.
 * helloswarm - WildFly Swarm application hostin a hello service which returns a reply message.

 The diagram below illustrates this: